 Let's see how Lean can support you on your journey.

-We picked a few of the most popular Lean techniques to illustrate several ways you can start improving your processes.
+We picked the following steps to illustrate several ways you can start improving your processes.

 Kanban is a workflow management method that uses work visualization on a Kanban board and limiting work in progress while encouraging feedback flow.
 The approach aims to maximize process efficiency and drive continuous improvement.